falconry/falcon/docs/deploy/nginx-uwsgi.rst

     }
   }

-Finally, start NGINX:
+Finally, start (or restart) NGINX:

 .. code-block:: sh

   $ sudo service start nginx

 You should now have a working application.
-Check your uWSGI and NGINX logs if the application does not start.
+Check your uWSGI and NGINX logs for errors if the application does not start.

 Further Considerations
 ''''''''''''''''''''''

-We did not explain how to setup TLS (HTTPS) for NGINX, leaving that as an exercise for the reader.
-Consider using Let's Encrypt, which offers free, short-term certificates with auto-renewal.
+We did not explain how to configure TLS (HTTPS) for NGINX, leaving that as an exercise for the reader.
+However, we do recommend using Let's Encrypt, which offers free, short-term certificates with auto-renewal.
 Visit the `Let’s Encrypt site`_ to learn how to integrate their service directly with NGINX.

 In addition to setting up NGINX and uWSGI to run your application, you will of course need to deploy a database server or any other services required by your application.
-That being said, this guide does not cover the topic of ancillary services, since it involves so many different services, possible configurations, network challenges, and security concerns.
+Due to the wide variety of options and considerations in this space, we have chosen not to include ancillary services in this guide.
+However, the Falcon community is always happy to help with deployment questions, so `please don't hesitate to ask <https://falcon.readthedocs.io/en/stable/community/help.html#chat>`_.

 .. _`Let’s Encrypt site`: https://certbot.eff.org/